pmarkert/lets-get-active/README.md

 ## Dynamic loading of states
 I used the "enum-like" module that I created to distinguish the states to dynamically iterate each state and find/load the corresponding handlers module and load it in automatically.
 This way, I don't have to remember to go and register each new state.

+## How-to
+To create the skill, I used the following packages:
+* alexa-sdk - the router/response framework
+* aws-sdk - for reading/writing the logo images to S3
+* bitly - for shortening the registration urls
+* lodash - for the sorting and some utility methods
+* moment - for date manipulation, parsing, and formatting

+## Steps
+1. I applied for an API key with the Active.com developer network. http://developer.active.com/ They had shutdown new applications to their search API, however after I sent them an email, they were kind enough to provide me with a key.
+This key is stored as an environment variable in AWS Lambda, encrypted at rest with my KMS keys.
+2. Created a new skill entry in my Alexa developer portal specifying the name of my skill and the invocation name.
+The description, language, logo, and country availability.
+This generates a new skill/application Id for the skill.
+3. Next I created my Intent Schema.
+The Intent Schema defines which interactions make use of what variables (slots) and the types for those slot values.
+The contents of my intent schema are also stored in the source-code repository under /doc/intent_schema.json
+* request-promise